Danko-Lab/dREG/README.md

 dREG provides two solutions to identify TREs in this R packages.

-The first solution implemented in the early package, is to predict dREG scores and detect the broad dREG peaks with the aid of Perl program.
+The first solution implemented in the early package, is to ***predict dREG scores*** and detect the broad dREG peaks with the aid of Perl program.
 In order to identify narrow peak, these broad peaks need to be refined using dREG-HD package.

 The second solution implements the peak calling function using the dREG scores based on the imporved SVR model.
 Compared with the broad peaks, this solution generate the narrow peaks with peak score, probability, center position.

-1) Predicting dREG scores
+1) ***Predicting dREG scores***
 -------------------

-For this solution,
-dREG takes three files as input, and outputs one file.
+For this solution, dREG takes three files as input, and outputs one file.
 Input files include the PRO-seq read distributions on the plus and minus strand (which are separate files), and parameters of the pre-trained support vector regression (SVR) model.

 * PRO-seq files are required to be in the bigWig format standard created by the UCSC (more information can be found here: http://genome.ucsc.edu/goldenPath/help/bigWig.html).
 * The SVR model is included in this package (under dREG_model/asvm.RData).
 Users are advised to use that when possible.

 To use dREG, type:

-    bash dREG.bsh plus_strand.bw minus_strand.bw out_prefix asvm.RData [nthreads] [GPU]
+    bash run_dREG.bsh plus_strand.bw minus_strand.bw out_prefix asvm.RData [nthreads] [GPU]

     plus_strand.bw	-- PRO-seq data (plus strand).
 Read counts (not normalized) formatted as a bigWig file. minus_strand.bw	-- PRO-seq data (minus strand).
 Read counts (not normalized) formatted as a bigWig file.